rnmapbox/maps/example/README.md

 ```
 cd example
 ```
 * Create a file called `accesstoken` in the root of the example project and just paste in your [Mapbox access token](https://www.mapbox.com/studio/account/tokens/).
-(The `accesstoken` file is processed in postinstall, so you need to run `npm install` after adding/changing accesstoken.)
+(The `accesstoken` file is processed in postinstall, so you need to run `yarn install` after adding/changing accesstoken.)

 * Install our dependencies using `yarn install`.